Drug Uses & More

 Usage of alcoholic beverages is generally not recommended while taking the medication because alcohol is a muscle relaxant.

-Other than this, mild drowsiness or blurred vision may be experienced while using Silagra.
-This will stop occuring once the body gets used to the medication.
+Some patients also experience mild giddiness or drowsiness when they first use Intagra.
+This will stop occurring once the body gets used to the medication.

 If you feel giddy or drowsy, then sit or lie down immediately till the feeling passes off..

-Silagra is known to react adversely when combined with certain medications.
-The reactions are normally mild in nature but can be severe at times.
+Intagra can react adversely when taken simultaneously with certain medications.
+The reactions can be mild in nature or extremely severe.

 These medications include: